opf/openproject/docs/release-notes/6-1-0/README.md

 The meeting agenda now has a button to send iCalendar invitations to participants.
-<span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-62">Meetings</span>
-can therefore easily added to you calendar.
+Meetings can therefore easily added to you calendar.

 ## API for users and relations